 \paragraph{Simulation} To explicitly evaluate the influence of these sampled actions, we simulate future states using a learned action-aware world model~\cite{wu2024ivideogpt} as the backbone to predict visual states conditioned on actions.
 The simulation formulates:

-where the world model rolls out the next state $o_{i+1}$ under a given action $a_i$ and state $o_i$.
+where the world model rolls out the next state $s_{i+1}$ under a given action $a_i$ and current state $s_i$.
 We embed robot actions into its latent space and finetune it on a small robot dataset, aligning multimodal inputs for plausible transition generation.

-\paragraph{Backpropagation} As the tree search meets the truncating condition, \tech updates the node's value in bottom-up order, from each leaf node to the root.
+\paragraph{Backpropagation} As the tree search meets the truncating condition, \tech updates the node value in bottom-up order, from each leaf node to the root.
 The overall value of node $o_i$ is $\mathcal{Q}(o_i)$, which is balanced by combining the cost of the visit count $N(a_i)$.
 The value and visit count are updated:

-where $r_i$ is the reward and $children$ are the candidates of expansion.
-To efficiently deploy with low latency, visit counts are limited as they are the main inference cost.
-To overcome this, we estimate the visit count of a sampled action (instead of the state $o_i$) by its probability density naturally derived from the distribution (\Cref{subsec:KDE}).
-The reward $r_j$ is introduced in the following (\Cref{subsec:reward}).
+where $v_i$ is the value estimate of node $o_i$ and $children$ are the candidates of expansion.
+Since visit counts dominate inference cost, we estimate the visit count of a sampled action by its probability density naturally derived from the distribution (\Cref{subsec:KDE}).
+The value estimation is introduced in \Cref{subsec:value}.

 \paragraph{Selection} This step aims to select the preferred node that balances search quality and efficiency.
 The selection follows two factors: the value $\mathcal{Q}(o_i)$ and the visiting counts $N(o_i)$ of the node $o_i$.
 We adopt the Upper Confidence Bound (UCB) strategy \cite{kocsis2006bandit}.
 The selection follows the formula: